splunk/splunk-connect-for-syslog/docs/troubleshooting.md

 ## Not getting starting up message in Splunk!

 ### Are there any syntax errors or duplicate listening ports?
-Check for errors with following command.
+Check for errors with the following command.
 ```bash
 [root@sc4s syslog-ng]# systemctl start sc4s
 Job for sc4s.service failed because the control process exited with error code.
 See "systemctl status sc4s.service" and "journalctl -xe" for details.